MY DEALER: C.H.I. Overhead Doors Find A Pro

 Various overlay designs

-Field-staining to achieve desired look
+Field-staining to achieve your desired look

 Heavy and difficult to operate manually